 Companies can choose where to put the risk and viability disclosures.
 If placed in the Strategic Report, Directors will be covered by the “safe harbour” provisions in the Companies Act 2006.

-In Q1 2017, the FRC announced that it will be reviewing the UK Corporate Governance Code, as indicated in the attached link.
+In Q1 2017, the FRC announced that it will be reviewing the UK Corporate Governance Code.
+How will the proposed changes affect business?

 - Greater emphasis will be placed on ensuring that remuneration policies are designed with the long-term success of the company in mind, and that the lead responsibility for doing so rests with the Remuneration Committee (normally comprising NEDs only); and